-- Now right-click your system partition (usualy it’s the C: partition) and select the Extend Volume option.
+- Now right-click your system partition (usually, it’s the C: partition) and select the Extend Volume option.

 Eventually, if nothing else works and you need more space, you’re only left with the option to install a new internal or external drive on your PC.

-We have an excellent list including the best external SSD drives with USB-C connection that will not only solve the space problem but are also a lot faster than HDDs.
+We have an excellent list, including the best external SSD drives with USB-C connections that will solve the space problem and are faster than HDDs.

-Drive space can be problematic if you’re trying to install or run more demanding apps and Disk Cleanup is the first and most convenient option to free up some useful space.
+Drive space can be problematic if you’re trying to install or run more demanding apps, and Disk Cleanup is the first and most convenient option to free up some valuable space.

-The amount of drive space you clean depends on how many applications you installed and for how long did you use your PC.
+The amount of drive space you clean depends on how many applications you installed and how long you used your PC.

-However, besides running the Disk Cleanup app, you can also manually uninstall some old apps that you no longer use.
+However, besides running the Disk Cleanup app, you can manually uninstall the apps you no longer use.

-We hope that our guide not only helped you use the Disk Cleanup app but also provided information on how to free up space on your computer or upgrade your storage.
+We hope our guide helped you use the Disk Cleanup app and provided information on how to free up space on your computer or upgrade your storage.

-You can also check out our list including the best deep clean hard drive software that will assist you in optimizing the drive space.
+Also, check out the best deep clean hard drive software that will assist you in optimizing the drive space.

-If you have any questions or suggestions, you’re welcome to leave them in the comments section below.
+If you have any questions or suggestions, please leave them in the comments section below.